scando1993/thingsboard.github.io/docs/user-guide/contribution/widgets-development.md

 This section is used to preview and test widget definition.
 It is presented as mini dashboard containing one widget instantiated from the current widget definition.
-It has mostly all functionality provided by usual ThingsBoard dashboard but has some limitations.
+It has mostly all functionality provided by usual Pacificsoft dashboard but has some limitations.
 For example, only "Function" can be selected as datasource type in widget datasources section for debug purposes.

 ![image](/images/user-guide/contribution/widgets/widget-editor-preview.png)